turingschool-examples/treehouse-driven-development/README.md

   * Be able to check their budget.
 Passing in a treehouse to this method should return a boolean value indicating if they have enough money to book that treehouse or not
   * Be able to book a treehouse (add to bookings array) if that treehouse is in their budget
   * Be able to see a message if they do not have enough money to book that treehouse
+  * See their budget decrease after successfully booking a treehouse
+  * Update the treehouse isBooked property from false to true upon successful booking

  _Write the tests first, and then move on to your implementation code!_